athomasoriginal/create-reagent-app/README.md

 ## QuickStart

-As long as you have `clojure` installed you can following these commands exactly and end up with a working CLJS project.
+As long as you have `clojure` installed you can follow these commands exactly and end up with a working CLJS project.

-- Move to the directory where you want your ClojureScript app to live:
+- Move to the directory where you want your ClojureScript app to live

 - run `create-reagent-app`